kotharimithal/ShutterFly/README.md

 I have assumed data will be passed in JSONArray format even for a single event.
 If event has missing value then it will be written to rejects.txt file in output directory.

+##LTV
+I have calculated LTV using dates from one year to date of execution and plugging those dates in the query.
+For calculating LTV for each week I have implmemented a method which can give us the start and end date of each week in a past year in the HashMap.

 ## PERFORMANCE and FUTURE CHANGES:
 Fields like tags can be made as a child table of SiteVisit.java.
 More checks can be added to database related operations and further code can be refactored.